nlsynth/karuta/docs/usersguide.rst

      x.f()
    }

-This structure can be a more cleanly described with `with` block.
+This structure can be a more cleanly described with `module` block.

 .. code-block:: none

    shared x object = new()
    shared x.y object = new()
-   with x {
+   module x {
-     with y {
+     module y {
        func g() {
          print(1)
        }